IDinsight/ask-a-question/docs/usage.md

 - Search results: Finds the most similar content in the database using cosine distance between embeddings.
 - (Optionally) LLM generated response: Crafts a custom response using LLM chat using the most similar content.

 You can also add your contents programatically using API endpoints.
-See [docs](https://docs.ask-a-question.com/) or SwaggerUI at `https://<DOMAIN>/api/docs` or `https://<DOMAIN>/docs` for more details and other API endpoints.
+See our [API docs](https://app.ask-a-question.com/api/redoc) for more details and other API endpoints.

 ### :question: Embeddings search